 Location: Moat Mountain Smokehouse & Brewing Co.

 20. Hike At Crawford Notch State Park

-If you’re looking for relatively easy day hikes, consider tackling the 3.1 mile long Mount Willard Trail that leads to a stunning viewpoint from the top.
-Arethusa Falls is another popular day hike that leads to a 150 feet tall waterfall.
+If you’re looking for relatively easy day hikes, consider tackling the 3.1-mile-long Mount Willard Trail that leads to a stunning viewpoint from the top.
+Arethusa Falls is another popular day hike that leads to a 150-foot-tall waterfall.

 Looking for more New England travel inspiration?
 Here are some of our other popular travel posts that you may like:

 - 15 Best Hikes In New England That Should Be On Your List

 - 10 Charming Places To Stay Near Acadia National Park